marcb1387/reports/README.md

 You can edit the config.ini file to pick which items you would want in your report with true/false statements.
 You can also adjust the stardust for research.
 Stardust amounts will show anything Greater then and equal to the amount you enter.

 A Community Ad can be added to the end of the report see below for example.
 This will accept any text and Discord markdown for links/formatting for up to 2048 characters.
 If you do not wish you have an ad you can leave the ```Ad_Body``` blank and none will be added.
 This is effective in both Quest and Rocker leaders reports.
+If you have different Areas you can enter seprate Ad's for each area by entering the [AD] config into you area.ini file.

 ```
 [CONFIG]